Piyush55236k/sihdemo75/client/NEW_HOMEPAGE.md

-# FarmWise - New Homepage Implementation
+# Agro_Mitra - New Homepage Implementation

 ## Overview
 The new homepage has been completely redesigned according to the provided specifications, featuring a mobile-first approach with a focus on smart farming assistance.